 In reality, I’d have great trouble talking excitedly about the actual towns I visited, the sights I saw and the activities I participated in during my stay in this country.
 I could talk a little about the food and the interesting history as well, but again, that’s not really what stood out for me either during my time here.

-When you look at my itinerary, which included visits to Timisoara, Bucharest, Brasov, Bran, Sighisoara, Sibiu and Targoviste, I spent time in a couple of popular travel destinations and a couple of less popular places.
+When you look at my itinerary, from Transylvania to Bucharest, which included visits to Timisoara, Bucharest, Brasov, Bran, Sighisoara, Sibiu and Targoviste, I spent time in a couple of popular travel destinations and a couple of less popular places.
 It goes without saying that I missed out on many places along the way, many amazing places I’m sure, but that’s just how things go.
 You can’t see everything and it is far more important to be happy about what you did see and experience than upset about what you didn’t.

 So why did I find it so hard to leave Romania?
 Here’s my attempt to explain why by looking at a couple of the destinations I visited.